paulocv/academic_cv_02/content/_index.md

         Combining my theoretical background with my experience in applied computational modeling, I help our research team to provide evidence-based insights in epidemiology.

-        At the CEPH lab, we have collaborated with the USA CDC by providing
+        At the CEPH lab, we have worked with public health institutions by providing
         <a href="/project/forecasting-respiratory/">forecasts of respiratory diseases</a>.
-         We also developed a [mosquito abundance forecasting tool](/project/mosquito-forecasts/), in partnership with local health and vector control authorities in the USA.
+         We also developed a <a href="/project/mosquito-forecasts/">mosquito abundance forecasting tool</a>, in partnership with local health and vector control authorities in the USA.
         We also work on fundamental research, unveilling transmission patterns of respiratory infections using <a href="/project/vibes/">mechanistic</a> and statistical modeling approaches.